Bernese Oberland Haute Route - West

 - Comfortable mountain hut accommodation

-This trek through the heart of the Western Bernese Oberland offers challenging walking, spectacular scenery, small and comfortable mountain refuges and up to six summits above 3000 metres.
+This trek through the heart of the Western Bernese Oberland offers challenging walking, spectacular scenery, small and comfortable mountain refuges, and up to six summits above 3000 metres.
 This is a wild area, penetrated only on foot in summer or skis in winter.
-Less frequented than its southern regional neighbour - the Valais Alps - where the Classic Chamonix to Zermatt Haute route passes, there are outstanding views of the Alps from Mont Blanc to the Matterhorn.
-There are many easy trekking summits en route such as Les Diablerets, Wildstrubel and the Arpelistock but the highest is the Wildhorn at 3248m giving stunning views all around.
-Classic views of the mountains of the Bernese Oberland including the Finisteraarhorn and Eiger, and of the Aletsch Glacier, the largest in the European Alps.
-To the south we can see the Matterhorn, Weisshorn and Dent Blanche, to name just a few of the 4000m alpine giants.
+Less frequented than its southern regional neighbour - the Valais Alps - there are outstanding views of the French and Swiss Alps extending from Mont Blanc to the Matterhorn.
+During this superb high Alpine traverse, we tackle several technically easy trekking summits including Les Diablerets, Wildstrubel, the Arpelistock and the region's highest, the Wildhorn at 3248 metres.
+There are classic views of the mountains of the Bernese Oberland including the Finisteraarhorn, Eiger, Jungfrau and Monch and to the south we can see the Matterhorn, Weisshorn and Dent Blanche, to name just a few of the 4000m Alpine giants.
 Away to the west we can also see Mont Blanc.
-This superb new glacier trek from KE offers an excellent introduction to Alpine summits and short sections of glacial travel.
+This superb glacier trek from offers an excellent introduction to Alpine summits and short sections of glacial travel as well as providing one of the best 'off piste' traverses in the Alps.
 This trek can also be combined with our Bernese Oberland Haute Route - East, to create a two-week 'integrale' Haute Route across the Bernese Oberland.

 Is this holiday for you?